Suppressing crosstalk for Rydberg quantum gates: Dependence on van der Waals interaction strength

 \section{Dependence on van der Waals interaction strength}

-For simplicity, we have so far only considered a symmetric arrangement in which the distance between all three atoms and thus the van der Waals interaction strength is the same.
+For simplicity, we have so far only considered an equilateral arrangement in which the distance between all three atoms and thus the van der Waals interaction strength is the same.
 To generalize this setup, the van der Waals interaction strength $V_{\scriptscriptstyle i3}$ between the third atom and the two gate atoms is now varied by increasing the distance between the third atom and the gate atoms.

 There are two regimes in which the infidelity is suppressed, see Fig. \ref{fig: vdW}.

 For large interactions $V_{\scriptscriptstyle i3}$, we are in the regime that we discussed in the prior section, and the double-pulse protocol suppresses the infidelity by about two orders of magnitude.